EFL - ESL activities and games for teaching question words

 Once they have finished, they can compare their answers with a partner.

-This is a fun group ESL activity to try with your classes.
 If you have completed the previous exercise, remove the questions from the board but leave the question words.
 Have your students stand in a circle and throw a ball or other object to each other.
 As they throw the ball to another student, they ask a question using one of the question words from the board.
 The student who catches the ball must answer the question before passing it to another student.
-To avoid repetition, work through the list of question words from the board, crossing each one off as you go.
+Mark off each question word as you go, and continue until all of them are gone.

 Related ESL games